Bigyuun/Dynamixel2Arduino-RTOS/README.md

     - Task information

-      If you want to check the task information about each multi-thread each, you can send
+      If you want to check the task information about each multi-thread, you can send

       → /task;

         ![Arduino Serial Monitor](./images/Untitled2.png)

 ## Serial and Direction Pin definitions of ROBOTIS controllers
  - When running DYNAMIXEL without DYNAMIXEL Shields on OpenCM9.04, OpenCR or custom boards, you might need to change the Serial and DYNAMIXEL Direction Pin.